Last updated: 14 Nov 2014

-- Most business people have tight schedules so it is advisable to seek appointments well in advance of your visit.
+- It is advisable to seek appointments well in advance of your visit.

 - Punctuality is required both for business and social appointments.